vcyhk/hlf-e-medical/README.md

 git clone https://github.com/vcyhk/hlf-e-medical.git
 ```

-3. Replace the original fabcar chaincode and the script to new files.
+3. Copy and clone the original fabcar chaincode and the script to new files.
+fabcar.js
+run.sh

 4. Bring up the test network
 ```